Inheritance Act Claims Solicitors

 Exceptional specialist expertise focused on your needs

-We are experts in resolving a wide range of personal legal disputes, including inheritance disputes, with our team being ranked for litigation and dispute resolution by leading client guide, the Legal 500.
+We are experts in resolving a wide range of personal legal disputes, including inheritance disputes, with our team being ranked for litigation by leading client guide, the Legal 500.

 Several of our lawyers are also individually ranked or recommended, including our Head of Dispute Resolution, John Wiblin and our Head of Private Client, Richard Horwood.